Ovulation Test Instructions | For positive, negative, and invalid result

 If a control line does not appear, the test is invalid.
 Insufficient specimen volume or incorrect test performance is most likely the reason for an invalid result.
-This can be caused by not holding the test strip in the urine for at least 5 seconds or by dipping passed the stop line.
+This can be caused by not holding the test strip in the urine for at least 5 seconds or by dipping past the stop line.
 If you receive an invalid result, dip the test strip in the urine for an additional 5 seconds and wait 5-10 minutes.
 Read the results again.
 If there is still no control line, the test is invalid and should be discarded.
 Review the instructions and then, following them exactly, repeat the test using a new BFP Ovulation Test Strip.

 Read all the information before performing the test.
 Do not open the foil pouch until you are ready to begin the test.
 Not every woman ovulates mid-cycle, therefore, you may not see a positive result during your first 5 days of testing.
 Continue testing with the BFP Ovulation Test Strip to detect your LH surge.

 Some prescription drugs may affect the result such as menotropins for injection (Pergonal®) and danazol (Danocrine®).
 If you are using Clomiphene Citrate (e.g., Clomid® and Serophene®), consult your physician for possible interference with the test.
 Some rare medical conditions and/or the onset of menopause can cause elevated LH levels.
 Some women do not ovulate every cycle and will not see an increase in LH levels during these non-ovulatory cycles.